UP ‘N’ UNDER

 I’m very excited to be directing Up ’n’ Under, staying true to all these characteristics expected and loved in a Godber play but adding a soupçon of Deaf culture and language to make this a fingersmiths production’ Jeni Draper (Director)

-We share the ambition to increase awareness of Deaf participation in sport; raise awareness of partnerships between arts and sport and increase attendance of new audiences in theatres. http://www.englanddeafrugby.com/
+We share an ambition to increase awareness of Deaf participation in sport and theatre; raise awareness of partnerships between arts and sport and increase attendance of new audiences to theatres and rugby clubs nationally.